Vincent Beck

 Vincent Beck (August 15, 1924 – July 24, 1984) was an American character actor who began his career as on stage.
 He was also a prolific film and television actor who acted in films such as Santa Claus Conquers the Martians (1964), The Spy in the Green Hat (1967), The Scorpio Letters (1967), The Pink Jungle (1968), The Bamboo Saucer (1968) and Vigilante (1983).
 He also appeared in numerous television shows including The Monkees, Get Smart, Daniel Boone, The Man from U.N.C.L.E., Bonanza, The Time Tunnel, and Lost in Space.

 Background

-A prolific actor, he became recognized for his roles in on film early in his career.
+A prolific actor, he became recognized for his roles on film early in his career.
 A portion of the television roles in his career consisted of villains, aliens and other interesting characters.
 From 1982, he was third vice president of Actors Equity.
 He was also president of the New York branch of the Screen Actors Guild, having held that position since 1983.